UJAY-UJAY/UJAY-UJAY/README.md

 Hi there 👋
-My name is Ujay
+My name is Eugene Appertey
-Am a aspiring full stack developer
+I am an aspiring full stack developer

-- 🌱 I’m currently learning at Pre-Mest
 - 📫 How to reach me: +233(0)24488858
 THIS JOURNEY WILL BE FUN